 It’s not every day that you get a call from the White House to speak on a panel about protecting generational family farmers.
-For Farmer Focus founding farmer and CEO, Corwin Heatwole, January 3rd was that day.
+For Farmer Focus founding farmer and Chairman, Corwin Heatwole, January 3rd was that day.
 He joined a White House round table to discuss the Farmer Focus business model and how it can scale to continue promoting and protecting generational farmers while offering transparency and better quality chicken to customers.

 For more information from the White House on the event see their press release.